Beyond the Largest Lyapunov Exponent: Entropy-Based Diagnostics of Chaos in Henon-Heiles and N-Body Dynamics: Discussion and conclusions

 \section{Discussion and conclusions}

-We have investigated the relation between the largest Lyapunov exponent and different formulations of information entropy in the paradigmatic \cite{henon1964} 2D potential and for individual particle orbits in time-dependent $N$-body potentials.
-Our main results can be summarized as follows.
+We investigated the relation between the largest Lyapunov exponent and different formulations of information entropy in the paradigmatic \cite{henon1964} 2D potential and for individual particle orbits in time-dependent $N$-body potentials.
+Our main results can be summarised as follows.

-For the HH model, the Shannon entropy averaged over trajectories on the same energy surface scales logarithmically with energy, with different pre-factors in the ${\lesssim}0.08$ and ${\gtrsim}0.08$ regimes (Figure~\ref{fig:lmaxHH}).
-This change in prefactor reflects the transition from weakly to strongly chaotic motion across the well known onset of widespread chaos in the HH system.
+For the HH model, the Shannon entropy averaged over trajectories on the same energy surface scales logarithmically with energy, with different pre-factors in the ${\lesssim}0.08$ and ${\gtrsim}0.08$ regimes (Fig.~\ref{fig:lmaxHH}).
+This change in the pre-factor reflects the transition from weakly to strongly chaotic motion across the well known onset of widespread chaos in the HH system.
 This behaviour is consistent with that of the largest Lyapunov exponent and of the mutual information entropy.
-The latter scales approximately linearly with $\lambda_{\rm max}$, whereas $\widehat{\mathcal{S}}_{\rm Sh}$ exhibits a logarithmic dependence (Figure~\ref{fig:scatter2}).
+The latter scales approximately linearly with $\lambda_{\rm max}$, whereas $\widehat{\mathcal{S}}_{\rm Sh}$ exhibits a logarithmic dependence (Fig.~\ref{fig:scatter2}).